SandyDev00076/react-ssr-nodejs/README.md

 # react-ssr-nodejs
-Implementing React SSR with NodeJS + ExpressJS.
+Implementing React SSR + TypeScript with NodeJS + ExpressJS.
 I'll be using Webpack as the bundler at both client and server sides, and ejs for HTML templating.

 ## Client Side
 The primary objective at the client side is to get the entire component tree, and pass it to ReactDOM.hydrate() function which basically checks for server-rendered markup and attaches only the **event handlers** to it.